GoogleCloudDataproc/hive-bigquery-connector/README-template.md

   not set then the no-arg constructor will be called.
 The JAR containing the implementation class should be on the cluster's classpath.
-* Define service account impersonation for specific users, specific groups, or for all users by default using below properties:
+* Define service account impersonation for specific users, specific groups, or for all users that run the Hive query by default using below properties:

     - `bq.impersonation.service.account.for.user.<USER_NAME>` (not set by default)